2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 In the case of **creating a banner or poster**, search the homepage of the site again to get a pre-designed poster.
 After duplicating it, you will be able to edit it by changing the text and fonts, adding your community logo, and importing photos to drag into a frame (which you will get by searching for "frame" in the left menu "Elements").

-In addition, the left menu "Design" allows you to search for other models according to your needs.
+Additionally, the left menu, "Design," allows you to search for other models according to your specific needs.

 Finally, you can also search the homepage for a **YouTube miniature or pre-designed banner**, duplicate it, and then edit it as you wish.

-In short, **the possibilities are endless and depend on your needs, but also on the graphics you want to create** for your community and your meetings/events!
+In short, **the possibilities are endless and depend on your needs, as well as the graphics you want to create for your community and meetings/events **.

 ####